-ANSWER: In the KJV Bible, the word crowns or its singular version occurs at least seventy-five times.
+Answer: The word crown, or its plural, occurs at least seventy-five times in the King James Bible.
 At least seven distinct original language words (five in the Old Testament, two in the New Testament) are translated as it.
 Some of the references discuss crowns that pertain or exist only in this life while others refer to those that are eternal.
 Most of these are great to possess while others are not!

-Crowns are sometimes mentioned as a symbol of achievement or a sign of joy and gladness.
+They are sometimes mentioned as a symbol of achievement or a sign of joy and gladness.
 People who become wise are said to wear one that is glorious (Proverbs 4:9) as well as those who are righteous and reach an advanced age (Proverbs 16:31).
-Those who serve and help guide the church of God, if they do so willingly with a true heart of love, will also receive a glorious one directly from Jesus (1Peter 5:1 - 4).
+Those who serve and help guide the church of God, if they do so willingly with a true heart of love, qualify to receive one of the crowns Jesus has to reward his saints (1Peter 5:1 - 4).
 A virtuous woman is stated to be one to her husband (Proverbs 12:4).

-Crowns, in the New Testament, can symbolize the spiritual authority and power vested in an individual.
+In the New Testament, this royal headgear can symbolize the spiritual authority and power vested in an individual.
 The mysterious twenty-four elders, who sit around the throne of God and offer praises to him, wear ones of gold (Revelation 4:2, 4).
 Jesus Christ, "one like the Son of man," wears one as he reaps those who have repented and become Christians during the Great Tribulation period (Revelation 14:14 - 15).